jazzband/pip-tools/README.md

 pip-review
 ==========

-`pip-review` checks PyPI to see if there are updates available for packages that are currently installed.
-It only works on your **active environment**, it does not check or touch `requirements.txt`.
+`pip-review` checks PyPI and reports available updates.
+It uses the list of currently installed packages to check for updates, it does not use any requirements.txt

 Example: